To provide an accurate cost estimate, especially for printed or offset work, specific information will be needed.

 Quotations are based on the specifications given at the time the job is ordered.
 Any additions, deletions or changes after the final proof is approved will affect the final price.

 Departmental orders are transferred through the University and proceeds by account number.
-Your Printing Requisition with our cost estimate is forwarded to Administrative Services for final fund approval.
+Your Request for Printing form with our cost estimate is forwarded to Administrative Services for final fund approval.
 Work does not begin on your job until this approval is returned to Printing Services.
-A copy of this final and completed Printing Requisition is provided to your department when completed materials are delivered or picked up.
+A copy of this final and completed Request for Printing form is provided to your department when completed materials are delivered or picked up.

 For printing required by individual faculty or staff, or student organizations not having a University account, a convenient form is provided by Printing Services.
 Work will begin upon completion of this form; the total dollar amount is required prior to the beginning of work of this type.